MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

    - timezones
 - Fields that are used in pivot mode and added to column labels must have a low number of distinct values.

-   If you enable pivot mode and drag a field into **Column labels** area, where the underlying data for that field has too many distinct values, your browser tab might become unresponsive.
+   If you enable pivot mode and drag a field into the **Column labels** area, where the underlying data for that field has too many distinct values, your browser tab might become unresponsive.
 The browser eventually closes, requiring you to start over in a new session.
 In this case, either don't pivot on that field or set a filter on the field before you add it to the **Column labels** area.

 ## Share data analysis

 After you prepare an analysis on a tab, you can share it as a link with coworkers and others in your organization directly from the client.
-Only recipients that have permission to the company and the data can use the link.
+Only recipients who have permission to the company and the data can use the link.

-1. On the analysis tab, select the down arrowhead, and then select **Copy link**.
+1. On the analysis tab, select the down arrow, and then select **Copy link**.

    ![Shows the action for copying an analysis](media/analysis-mode-copy.png)